davewragg/davewragg.github.io/_posts/2020-02-20-whats-it-all-about-then.md

 ## It's not standalone

-_The Black Hawks_ is the first of a two-part story.
-Book two aims to be with us towards the end of this year (being 2020).
+_The Black Hawks_ is the first of a two-part story. ~~Book two aims to be with us towards the end of this year (being 2020).~~ Update: Book two is now planned to join us in April 2021.

 ## It's not YA